brenoguim/make_contiguous_objects/README.md

 Other occurences of this technique, showing its prevalence are:
 1. [C Flexible Array Members](https://en.wikipedia.org/wiki/Flexible_array_member)
 2. `new T[]` for non trivially destructible types, in some compilers, also store the size of the array together with the data.

+# Proposed facilities

+TBD: Document what APIs are necessary to simplify the examples mentioned above

+# Demonstration

+TBD: Apply the facilities above in the motivating examples to show that it can simplify the code